Alligator People

 When an Earth rocket lands on Mars, the crew finds the planet more pink than red and not entirely dead.
 As these well-armed scientists begin to explore, they are attacked by unbelievable demented and horrific creatures at every turn.

 Battling for their lives, the survivors make it back to their ship only to discover intelligent life--and a warning they'll never forget!
-In the film, the tiny, three-eyed Martian chartacter is played by actor Billy Curtis, best known for his role as the Mayor of Munchkinland in The Wizard Of Oz.
+In the film, the tiny, three-eyed Martian chartacter is played by actor Billy Curtis.

 First Spaceship on Venus (1959) Color